 Then we met another artist.
 She and my wife agreed on a price, and my wife started saving her money.
-The artist began work on it two and a half years ago, anticipating a Christmas unveiling.
+The artist began work on it, anticipating a Christmas unveiling.
 But other projects superseded our Christmas card.

 The artist delivered it the following summer, just before we moved.
-The next Christmas—last Christmas—we were between houses so the long-awaited Christmas card remained secluded for another year.
+The next Christmas we were between houses so the long-awaited Christmas card remained secluded for another year.

 That brings us to the present.
 It is advent.
 We have a house and we have the card, coinciding with Christmas for the first time.
 At long last my wife’s greeting card is on display, welcoming everyone who drives by.
 It was a long wait.

 It was an even longer wait for the first Christmas.
 For centuries the prophets foretold of the coming Immanuel, the one who would be “God with us” (Matthew 1:23).